chaos-polymtl/lethe/doc/source/parameters/cfd/constrain_solid_domain.rst

 * The ``enable`` parameter is set to ``true`` when at least one temperature-dependant solid domain constraint is wished to be applied.

 * The ``number of constraints`` parameter is an integer representing the number of constraints that will be applied.
-Only one constraint per fluid can be applied.
+It is used in multiphase (VOF) simulations to apply different constraints to each fluid.
+Only one constraint per fluid can be imposed.
 Each constraint comes with its own subsection (starting with number ``0``) containing its own set of parameters as detailed below.

   .. warning::
       Currently, only single fluid simulations can handle this feature.
 Consequently, only one constraint should be defined.